Blog Recap: Coronavirus updates from around Wisconsin on Monday, March 30, 2020

-Updates on the coronavirus and how it's affecting life in Wisconsin from reporters from the Milwaukee Journal Sentinel and the USA TODAY NETWORK-Wisconsin.
+Updates on coronavirus and how it's affecting life in Wisconsin from reporters from the Milwaukee Journal Sentinel and the USA Today Network-Wisconsin.

 Daily Digest: What you need to know about coronavirus in Wisconsin

 More Coverage: Coronavirus in the U.S. and around the world

 9:30 p.m.: Dane County records a second coronavirus death, bringing state total to 23

 Dane County's coronavirus website updated late Monday to note a second person there had died due to coronavirus, bringing the statewide total to 23 deaths.

 Ten of those deaths have been in Milwaukee County.

 The county's page updates twice daily, at 8:30 a.m. and 4:30 p.m., based on "real-time data" that may not match the state Department of Health Services' count.